MinhoLee-DGU/GCNPath2025/README.md

 conda env create -f GCNPath.yaml
 ```

 If the above command doesn't work, manually install the required packages.
-Installation and model training success depend on the compatibility between PyTorch, PyTorch Geometric, the CUDA toolkit, your GPU, and your operating system.
+Installation and model training success depend on the compatibility between PyTorch, PyTorch Geometric, the CUDA toolkit, your GPU and operating system.
 We trained and tested the model on Ubuntu 20.04.5 LTS using an NVIDIA GeForce RTX 3090.

 Required packages:
 * python (3.8.18)